 Transferring Data to SKF

-// To transfer sensor data to SKF for the sensor with the hardware address "C4BD6A004042".
+// To transfer device data to SKF for the device with the hardware address "C4BD6A004042".

 POST /sensors/C4BD6A004042/measurements